sl2902/mlbookcamp-code/capstone1/README.md

    ```
    git clone https://github.com/sl2902/mlbookcamp-code.git
    ```
-   If you would like to only clone the `midterm` subdirectory, then run the following commands.
+   If you would like to only clone the `capstone1` subdirectory, then run the following commands.
 Note: this requires git version >= 2.30.0
    ```
    git clone --depth 1 --filter=blob:none --sparse https://github.com/sl2902/mlbookcamp-code.git;
    cd mlbookcamp-code;